sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Implementation
 Model:
-I use the [scipy.optimize.curve_fit model  from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) which provides with non-linear least squares to fit a function, f, to data. functions like Logistic, or Gaussian functions where the data is COVID-19 total and new cases.
+The [scipy.optimize.curve_fit model  from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) which provides with non-linear least squares to fit a function, f, to data. functions like Logistic, or Gaussian functions where the data is COVID-19 total and new cases.
 Forecast:
+The forcasting

 ### Refinement